disulfidebond/ctakes_processing/README.md

 ![](media/cTAKES_preprocessing.png)

+* The [preprocessing](code/preprocessing) directory contains code that was used to perform additional preprocessing on notes, and is provided as a code template for additional work that may be necessary.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.